Cecily Greenhill was the SPAB's archivist for many years and left a generous legacy to the Society when she died in 2012.

 Leave a gift

 "Why the SPAB?
-The SPAB is about buildings not people, but people made the buildings we care for, people love them, people look after them now and hope to pass them on to those who come after"
+The SPAB is about buildings, but people made the buildings we care for, people love them, people look after them now and hope to pass them on to those who come after"

 - John Sell, legacy pledge